zhaoren91/zhaoren91.github.io/_pages/about.md

 # Highlights
 * 05/2026: Nominated and Selected for the **IJCAI 2026 Early Career Spotlight**!
-I will be giving an invited talk in Bremen, Germany (August 15–21).
+I will be giving an invited talk in IJCAI at Bremen, Germany (August 15–21, 2026).
 This honor recognizes highly promising researchers in the AI community.
 * 03/2026: **Best Presentation Award**, Free Rein · Global Youth AI Forum (CUHK-SZ).
 Selected from ~100 invited young scholars from top-tier global institutions for excellence in research communication.
 * 2026: **Multimodal Hate Speech Detection**.
 New research accepted at LREC 2026.
 * 2025: **High-Impact Journal Publications in AI Safety and Health**.
 New papers in IEEE Transactions on Affective Computing (TAFFC) on sparse adversarial attacks (STAA-Net), IEEE/ACM TASLP on depression detection, and ACM TIST on machine unlearning.